2007–08 Notre Dame Fighting Irish men's basketball team: Roster changes and recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Notre Dame 2007 Basketball Commitments".
+Rivals.
+Retrieved February 22, 2008.; "2007 Notre Dame Commits".
+Scout.
+Retrieved February 22, 2008.; "2007 Player Commitments - Notre Dame".
+ESPN.
+Retrieved February 22, 2008.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved February 22, 2008.; "2007 Team Ranking".
+Rivals.
+Retrieved February 22, 2008.;

 Pre-season outlook

-With three former starters that had experience in the NCAA tournament, the Irish hoped to have another run to the tournament.
+With three former starters who had experience in the NCAA tournament, the Irish hoped to have another run to the tournament.
 However, with only five returning upperclassmen, including only one senior, the Big East's coaches picked the team to finish ninth in the conference.
 Even so, the team entered the season with a 20 home game winning streak, dating to the end of the 2005–06 season.

 Regular season

 Roster

 Notre Dame began the season with 12 scholarship players and two walk-ons.
 Rob Kurz, the only senior on the team, was named team captain prior to the season.
 In the 2006–07 season, Tory Jackson took over the point guard position after Kyle McAlarney was suspended.
-With McAlarney's return, Brey dissolved the position and both are listed as guards.
+With McAlarney's return, Brey dissolved the position, and both are listed as guards.